jackwoodhouse/kinect-assignment/README.md

 # Software

 The sofware required to run this project are as follows:
-- Visual Studio
+- Microsoft Visual Studio
 - Arduino IDE
-- XCTU
+- Digi XCTU
 - Processing
 - MQTT